SootyOwl/blog/README.md

-# Blog
+# Site template

-A simple blog built with [11ty](https://www.11ty.dev/) featuring:
+A simple & fast HTML site built with [11ty](https://www.11ty.dev/) featuring:

 - Markdown content with frontmatter
 - Wiki-style internal linking between pages using `[[links]]`
 - Docker containerization
 - Custom Nunjucks layouts

-Intended as a boilerplate for a personal blog or wiki based on an Obsidian-like workflow.
+Intended as a boilerplate for a personal blog/site/wiki based on an Obsidian-like workflow.
 Many options for customization and extension are available through the Eleventy ecosystem, see the [Eleventy documentation](https://www.11ty.dev/docs/) for more information.

 ## Development